yelongshen/MimicKit/README.md

 ### Recording Motion Videos

+**Note**: Video recording requires Isaac Sim's Replicator extension (`omni.replicator`), which may not be available in all Isaac Lab installations.
+This is an optional feature.

 You can record motion clips as video files by adding the `--video_path` argument.
 Video recording works in both GUI mode (`--visualize true`) and headless mode (`--visualize false`). **Headless mode is recommended** for better performance:

 ```bash